hansonmcoombs/training-basic_python/sphinx/source/basic_objects.rst

 Numbers: Integers and Floats
 -------------------------------------

-there are four main ways to portray numeric values in python - integers, long, floats, and complex.
+there are three main ways to portray numeric values in python - integers, floats, and complex.

 an Integers is as you would expect, a number without a decimal point (e.g. 1, 2, 3, or -5000).
-Very big integers are stored by python in another way that has enough precision (called a long).
-While the behind the scenes programming is a bit different for longs, 99% of the time it makes no difference and you can consider them equivalent.

 Floats on the other hand are numbers with a decimal point.
 We won't really talk about complex numbers here, but if you are really keen, have a look at {#todo find a complex number option to link to}